Cleeng/mediastore-sdk/README.md

 Config.setPublisher("111111111");

 {Auth.isLogged() ? (
-   // your content, the user is logged in
+   // your logic, when the user is logged in
   ) : (
     <Register
       onSuccess={() => console.log("success")}